infobiac/PythonNLPCore/README.md

 ~~~~

 For a list of all attributes, see src/data.py.
 To understand the structure of the tree at any stage, use the tree_as_string() function.
 **If the object wrappers are not working as expected, you can manipulate the XML tree that NLPCore returns directly.
-To do so, just call the tree attribute of the document that is returned**
+To do so, just call the tree attribute of the document that is returned by the annotate function.**
 ## Documentation:
 ### NLPCoreClient:
 * Parameters: